 The original function of the NYOC was to prepare a student orchestra for an annual cross-Canada tour.
 As time went on, however, the organization developed and elaborated its instructional program, becoming primarily a training body dedicated to perfecting the skills and talents of the best young Canadian musicians for careers as professional orchestral players through short but intensive summer session programs.
 The touring function of the orchestra, rather than being virtually the sole focus of the NYOC, remained a vital and integral part of a broader professional instructional program.

 The NYOC’s concert tours have included every major Canadian city as well as occasional trips to the United States, Europe, and Asia.
 Each year, 90 to 100 youth are carefully selected from cross-Canada auditions of over 500 applicants to train with some of the greatest minds in professional music.
-These talented students train tirelessly for six weeks at the Western University before heading out on tour and recording a CD of the summer’s repertoire.
+These talented students train tirelessly for six weeks before heading out on tour and recording a CD of the summer’s repertoire.
 In their 3-month residency, these students will receive more hours of practical orchestral training than most university programs offer in an entire year, completely free of tuition.
 NYOC has twice been awarded the World Youth Orchestra Conference’s “Best Youth Orchestra in the World” title, and was nominated for a 2009 Juno Award for Classical Album of the Year.
 Approximately 1 in 3 professional orchestral musicians in Canada are alumni of NYOC.

 The original function of the NYOC was to prepare a student orchestra for an annual cross-Canada tour.
 As time went on, however, the organization developed and elaborated its instructional program, becoming primarily a training body dedicated to perfecting the skills and talents of the best young Canadian musicians for careers as professional orchestral players through short but intensive summer session programs.
 The touring function of the orchestra, rather than being virtually the sole focus of the NYOC, remained a vital and integral part of a broader professional instructional program.

 The NYOC’s concert tours have included every major Canadian city as well as occasional trips to the United States, Europe, and Asia.
 Each year, 90 to 100 youth are carefully selected from cross-Canada auditions of over 500 applicants to train with some of the greatest minds in professional music.
-These talented students train tirelessly for six weeks at the Western University before heading out on tour and recording a CD of the summer’s repertoire.
+These talented students train tirelessly for six weeks before heading out on tour and recording a CD of the summer’s repertoire.
 In their 3-month residency, these students will receive more hours of practical orchestral training than most university programs offer in an entire year, completely free of tuition.
 NYOC has twice been awarded the World Youth Orchestra Conference’s “Best Youth Orchestra in the World” title, and was nominated for a 2009 Juno Award for Classical Album of the Year.
 Approximately 1 in 3 professional orchestral musicians in Canada are alumni of NYOC.

-Malcom Kellett-Cooke Rosanne Sicard Jonathan Elliotson |
+Malcom Kellett-Cooke Jonathan Elliotson Rosanne Sicard |

 Due to COVID no scholarships were awarded |

-Dan Luong Gabrielle Carruthers Sara Young |
+Gabrielle Carruthers Dan Luong Sara Young |